Exploration of 3D wavelet scattering transform coefficients for line-intensity mapping measurements: Forecast methodology

 We adopt fiducial values based on the UM+COLDz model of~\cite{COMAPESV}, such that $A=-2.75$, $B=0.05$, $C=6.3$ (after accounting for the change in normalisation compared to~\citealt{COMAPESV}), $\log{(M/M_\odot)}=12.3$, and $\sigma=0.42$.
 This is also the fiducial model of~\cite{linewidths}.

 To reflect the finite size of CO line profiles due to peculiar velocities within each dark matter halo, we also use the model of~\cite{linewidths} to associate a CO line width with each halo based on its virial velocity, and apply appropriate line broadening when generating CO signal cubes.
+We follow the implementation of this model by~\cite{COMAPESV}, and refer the reader to that work for further details.
+We also assert that small-scale effects outside of this line broadening (e.g., emission from satellite galaxies around each central dark matter halo) will be negligible in the context of a LIM survey, which probes large-scale line-intensity fluctuations rather than individual sources.